6) Objections to the Trinity

 Does the fact that a word doesn't appear in the Bible mean the concept is unbiblical?

-Words like “omniscience,” “omnipresence,” “incarnation” and “Bible” also do not appear in Scripture, but describe clearly biblical concepts.
+Words like “omniscience,” “omnipresence,” “incarnation” and “Bible” also never appear in Scripture, yet they describe clearly biblical concepts.
 “Trinity” (from Latin trinitas) is simply a word that summarizes the biblical teaching of one God in three persons.

 Objection 2: “Jesus is called ‘Son’ — therefore, He had a beginning”